THE BIG O - OSTEOPOROSIS

 You screen for The Big C, now scan for The Big O - Osteoporosis.

-You already get pap smears and mammograms, you should be getting bone scans too.
+You already get pap smears and mammograms, you should be getting bone density scans too.

 Let’s talk about the treatment of osteoporosis